hhtokpinar/sqfEntity/README.md

 Some files in the project:

     1. main.dart                    : Startup file contains sample methods for using sqfEntity
-    2. models / MyDbModel.dart      : Declare and modify your database model
+    2. model / model.dart           : Declare and modify your database model
-    3. models / models.dart         : Sample created model for examples
+    3. model / model.g.dart         : Sample created model for examples
     4. assets / sample.db           : Sample db if you want to use an exiting db
     5. app.dart                     : Sample App for display created model.
                                       (Updating frequently.
 Please click 'Watch' to follow updates)
     6. LICENSE.txt                  : see this file for License Terms

 ### dependencies:

     dependencies:
-      sqfentity: any
+      sqfentity: ^1.1.0
+      sqfentity_base: ^1.0.0

+    dev_dependencies:
+      build_runner: ^1.6.5
+      build_verify: ^1.1.0
+      sqfentity_gen: ^1.0.0

 # Create a new Database Model

-First, create your dbmodel.dart file to define your model and import sqfentity.dart
+First, create your model.dart file in lib/model/ folder to define your model and import sqfentity and other necessary packages

+    import 'dart:convert';
+    import 'package:http/http.dart' as http;
+    import 'package:flutter/material.dart';
     import 'package:sqfentity/sqfentity.dart';
+    import 'package:sqfentity_base/sqfentity_base.dart';

+Write the following statement for the file to be created

+    part 'model.g.dart';

-**STEP 1:** define your tables as shown in the example Classes below.
+**STEP 1:** Our model file is ready to use.
+Define your tables as shown in the example Classes below.
- For example, we have created 3 tables for category,product and todo that extended from "SqfEntityTable" as follows:
+ For example, we have created 3 tables constant for category, product and todo that instanced from "SqfEntityTable" as follows:

 *Table 1: Category*

-    class TableCategory extends SqfEntityTable {
-    TableCategory() {
-    // declare properties of EntityTable
-    tableName = "category";
-    modelName = null; // If the modelName (class name) is null then EntityBase uses TableName instead of modelName primaryKeyName = "id";
-    primaryKeyType = PrimaryKeyType.integer_auto_incremental;
-    useSoftDeleting = true;

-    // declare fields
+    const tableCategory = SqfEntityTable(
+      tableName: 'category',
+      primaryKeyName: 'id',
+      primaryKeyType: PrimaryKeyType.integer_auto_incremental,
+      useSoftDeleting: true,
+      modelName: null,
-    fields = [
+      fields: [
-      SqfEntityField("name", DbType.text),
+        SqfEntityField('name', DbType.text),
-      SqfEntityField("isActive", DbType.bool, defaultValue: "true")
+        SqfEntityField('isActive', DbType.bool, defaultValue: true),
-    ];

-    super.init();
-    }
-    static SqfEntityTable _instance;
-      static SqfEntityTable get getInstance {
-        if (_instance == null) {
-          _instance = TableCategory();
-        }
-        return _instance;
-      }
-    }
+      ]
+    );

 If **useSoftDeleting** is true then, The builder engine creates a field named "isDeleted" on the table.
 When item was deleted then this field value is changed to "1"  (does not hard delete)